MARKET DRIVERS

 ECONOMIC REVIEW

-In May, the Manufacturing sector within the Portland-Vancouver-Hillsboro MSA decreased by 5.3% YOY to 116.6K jobs, and the Trade, Transportation, and Utilities sector fell by 0.5% to 219.7K jobs.
-As of May 2025, the unemployment rate for the Portland-Vancouver-Hillsboro MSA was 4.4%, up from 3.6% at the same time last year.
-This is compared to 4.8% for the state of Oregon and 4.2% for the nation.
+In August, the Manufacturing labor sector within the Portland-Vancouver-Hillsboro MSA decreased by 4.7% YOY to 117.7K jobs, losing 6,200 jobs in the past year.
+Major employer Intel Corp. cut approx. 2,329 of its factory workers across Hillsboro.
+As of August 2025, the unemployment rate for the Portland-Vancouver-Hillsboro MSA was 5.3%, up from 4.3% at the same time last year.
+This is compared to 5.0% for the state of Oregon and 4.3% for the nation.

 NEAR-TERM OUTLOOK